arviz-devs/GSoD/2021/viz_evaluation.md

 to that end.

-As ArviZ developers we try to follow the literature on effective data visualization, especially around communicating uncertainty, but we might not have time to keep up with everything, we might be weighted down by bad practices we still have not managed and we might not always have time to update the code when a new recommendation or visualization type is made available.
+As ArviZ developers we try to follow the literature on effective data visualization, especially around communicating uncertainty, but there are many factors that make this difficult.
+Including but not restricted to lack of time to implement or update code, publications that slipped under our radar, unconscious biases towards bad practices.
-Probably a combination of all 3 and some extra factors.

 Therefore, to ensure ArviZ is an active agent in advocating and popularizing effective data visualization practices we budgeted $2000 as part of our GSoD